obonaventure/cnp3/book-2nd/principles/linkstate.rst

    - LSP.Links[i].Id : identification of the neighbour
    - LSP.Links[i].cost : cost of the link

 These LSPs must be reliably distributed inside the network without using the router's routing table since these tables can only be computed once the LSPs have been received.
 The `Flooding` algorithm is used to efficiently distribute the LSPs of all routers.
 Each router that implements `flooding` maintains a `link state database` (LSDB) containing the most recent LSP sent by each router.
 When a router receives an LSP, it first verifies whether this LSP is already stored inside its LSDB.
 If so, the router has already distributed the LSP earlier and it does not need to forward it.
 Otherwise, the router forwards the LSP on all links except the link over which the LSP was received.
-Reliable flooding can be implemented by using the following pseudo-code.
+Flooding can be implemented by using the following pseudo-code.

 .. code-block:: python